Data Validation Error Format

 JSON Schemas

-Error records can be validated with the non-normative JSON Schema schema.json in the specification repository.
-Rules not covered by the JSON Schema include:
+Error records can be validated with the following non-normative, non-extensive JSON Schema (schema.json in the specification repository):

 {